hmcts/finrem-ccd-definitions/README.md

 For example

-`yarn generate-bulk-excel-aat`
+`yarn generate-excel-aat-consented`

-### For all environments bulk-action's config
+or

-`yarn generate-bulk-excel-all`
+`yarn generate-excel-aat-contested`

 ## Convert Excel to JSON

-If you prefer to make the changes directly on the excel file, and then convert back to JSON:
+If you prefer to make the changes directly on the Excel file, and then convert back to JSON:

-1) Generate a fresh **base** Excel file using the `yarn generate-excel`.
-The generated excel file will be in `defintions/consented/xlsx/ccd-config-base.xlsx` and will contain placeholder URLs.
+1) Generate a fresh **base** Excel file for the appropriate journey using the `yarn generate-excel-{consented/contested}`.
+The generated excel file will be in `defintions/{CHOSEN_JOURNEY}/xlsx/ccd-config-base.xlsx` and will contain placeholder URLs.
 2) Make the changes to `ccd-config-base.xlsx` but ensure you don't have any environment-specific URLs (use placeholders instead).
-3) Once you're satisfied with your changes in the Excel file, convert back to JSON using `yarn generate-json`
+3) Once you're satisfied with your changes in the Excel file, convert back to JSON using `yarn generate-json-{consented/contested}`
 4) Review the JSON file changes to ensure all your changes are correct

 ## Accessing CCD on preview/per PR